-In the same way that you put new processes in place as your needs change as a company, it’s essential to relook at what your offices or commercial property needs to remain secure.
+In the same way, you put new processes in place as your needs change as a company, it’s essential to relook at what your offices or commercial property needs to remain secure.

 Criminals are always looking for new ways to gain access to not only physical assets but sensitive data too.
-So, it only makes sense for business and commercial property owners to stay on top of things.
+So, it only makes sense for business and commercial property owners to stay on top.

 We regularly advise our commercial clients on recommended security changes and considerations, which is why we have put this guide together.

-Here are our top suggestions for making your offices more secure as we head into a new year.
+Here are our top suggestions for making your offices more secure as we head into the new year.

 Review Your Emergency Protocols